 PDF to DWG Conversionon September 1, 2012 at 8:59 am

 There are two types of PDF files: raster and vector.
 A raster PDF is an image made of thousands or millions of pinpoints of color information, called pixels or dots.
-A vector PDF, on the other hand, use math to draw shapes using points, lines and curves.
-A vector PDF can be uploaded into a CAD program, but a raster PDF needs to be redrawn by tracing the lines.
+A vector PDF, on the other hand, uses math to draw shapes using points, lines and curves.
+You can import a vector PDF into a CAD program, but if you have a raster PDF you will need to redraw it by tracing over the lines.

 There are two types of raster PDF to DWG conversion for engineering and architectural drawings: manual vectorization and auto-vectorization.
-Manual vectorization requires that you make the PDF a background image in your AutoCAD file and then you can manually trace over it.
+Manual vectorization requires that you make the PDF a background image in your AutoCAD file.
+You can then manually trace over it.
 Alternatively, you can use one of many auto-vectorization tools in the market.

 Manual vectorization has some advantages.
 Such conversions are fully editable, multi-layer and are 100% dimensionally accurate (i.e. the length of the lines always match what is written on the drawings).

 Auto-vectorization’s main advantage is cost and speed, but there is a sacrifice in terms of quality and features.
 Layering, for example, is not an option.
-Most auto-vectorization tools are able to convert both the raster and vector elements in a PDF file to DWG format, ensuring that you are able to edit the entire file.
+Most auto-vectorization tools can convert both the raster and vector elements in a PDF file to DWG format, ensuring that you can edit the entire file.

-Most of our clients prefer that we use our manual vectorization process becuase old paper drawings tend to lose their clarity and become distorted over time.
-Auto-vectorization software accepts all the distortions, but our CAD experts can recreate the drawings manually according to the dimensions mentioned on the drawing, giving you error-free DWG files.
+Most of our clients prefer that we use our manual vectorization process.
+This is because old paper drawings tend to lose their clarity and become distorted over time.
+Auto-vectorization software accepts all the distortions.
+In contrast, our CAD experts can recreate the drawings manually according to the dimensions mentioned on the drawing.
+This gives you error-free DWG files.

 Our manual process can provide you with the following:

 - AIA layering standards or your own layering standards.